Do Pitbull Puppies’ Coat Change Color As They Grow?

 S (spotting) locus:

-This locus is responsible for creating artistic coats color with symmetric such as the random white spots coats.
+This locus is responsible for creating artistic coat colors with symmetric such as the random white spots coats.

-Each one of these loci could work alone or in combination with others to create the dog coat color and sometimes dogs have some hidden genes that won’t appear in their coats but they will pass it to their puppies, and this is why puppies’ colors are not identical with their parents.
+Each one of these loci could work alone or in combination with others to create the dog coat color.
+Sometimes dogs have some hidden genes that won’t appear in their coats but they will pass it to their puppies, and this is why puppies’ colors are not identical with their parents.

 What is the rarest pitbull color?